eccadena/profitSplitterSmartContract/README.md

 This contract takes the previous contract to the next level.

 This contract allows the caller to send a percentage of an amount (via points out of a percentage of 100) to their employee's addresses.
+As the previous contract did, this contract will send the remaining amount back BUT this time will send the remaining amount to the CEO (one of the higher ranking/tiered employees).